Seeking Physics in Diffusion Noise: Additional Implementation Details

 \section{Additional Implementation Details}

-This section provides additional details on the physics verifier architecture, feature extraction pipeline, and video generation setup, complementing Sections~3--5 of the main paper.
-Beyond the primary experiments on CogVideoX-2B~\cite{yang2025cogvideox} reported in the main paper, we further evaluate our framework on two additional backbones, CogVideoX-5B~\cite{yang2025cogvideox} and Wan~2.1-14B~\cite{wanteam2025wan}, to assess cross-backbone generalization.
+This section provides additional details on the physics verifier architecture, feature extraction pipeline, and video generation setup, complementing the method and experiment sections of the main paper.
+As reported in the main paper, beyond the primary experiments on CogVideoX-2B~\cite{yang2025cogvideox} we further evaluate our framework on CogVideoX-5B~\cite{yang2025cogvideox} and Wan~2.1-14B~\cite{wanteam2025wan}.
 The physics verifier architecture is shared across all three settings, with only the input projection layer adapted to the hidden dimension of each backbone.